Coburn Haskell - Inventor of the Modern Day Golfball

 Haskell was an avid duck hunter and horseman.
 In addition to his interest in sports, Haskell was also known as a lover of music, art, and books, owning many first editions of the early illustrators, but Coburn’s real passion was playing golf.

 Cancer felled Haskell on December 14, 1922, at age 54.
-Mary Gertrude died on March 10, 1945, at age 79.
-Both are buried at Lake View Cemetery.
+Mary Gertrude died on March 10, 1945, and buried along side Coburn at Lake View Cemetery.
 The appraisal of the estate was valued at $7,624,313.
 The federal estate tax amounted to $3,400,000.
-The deputy auditor stated that this was probably the largest tax determination ever made in Cuyahoga County.
+The deputy auditor stated that this was probably the most significant tax determination ever made in Cuyahoga County.
 Bratenahl received an inheritance tax of $346,529, roughly three times its annual operating cost.